AUSTRALIAN POLITICAL SYSTEM

 Elections to the House of Representatives are held at least every three years with all members being up for election each time.
 The Prime Minister chooses when the election is to be held but the maximum term is three years.
 Elections to the House are held at the same time as elections to the Senate.
 Elections are always held on a Saturday because traditionally that is the day most people are not at work or church.
-The next election has to be held by November 2019.
+The next election is due in May 2019.

 Voting in House elections is by the preferential system - also known as the alternative vote or instant-runoff voting - whereby candidates are listed in order of preference.
 If the top candidate secures a majority of the first preferences, then that candidate wins the seat; otherwise the second preferences of the lowest candidate are allocated among the remaining candidates and so on until a candidate secures a majority of preferences.
 A full allocation of preferences is required for a vote to be considered formal.

 Since 1994, an interesting feature of the House of Representatives has been its Main Committee which is designed to be an alternative debating chamber.
 It is modelled after what is called the Committee of the Whole that exists in several different legislatures, particularly the lower houses in both the UK and the USA.
 Matters considered to be relatively uncontroversial can be referred by the entire House to the Main Committee, where substantive debate can take place.
 The Main Committee cannot, however, initiate nor make a final decision on any parliamentary business, although it can perform all tasks in between.

 Parliament House is surmounted by a flag mast that rises 266 feet (81 metres).

 Link: House of Representatives click here